You are here: Infothek - Consequences of long-term high blood pressure - Sudden cardiac death

 What to do?

-The first step is to call emergency services on 112 immediately ideally, if you can tell, stating that the patient needs resuscitation.
-To give the person a chance of survival, cardiopulmonary resuscitation must be started right away.
-If available, using an AED (automated external defibrillator) can dramatically increase the chance of survival.
+Calling the emergency number 112 immediately ideally, if you can already recognize it, with the note that the patient needs resuscitation is the first step.
+To give the person a chance of survival, cardiopulmonary resuscitation (CPR) must be started right away.
+If available, using an AED (automated external defibrillator, sometimes called a public-use defibrillator) can drastically increase the chance of survival.
 However, it does not replace CPR; it is a tool that can restore a normal heart rhythm.
-The emergency dispatch center can give you telephone guidance on these measures until the ambulance arrives.
+The emergency dispatch center can give you telephone guidance on these measures until the emergency services arrive.

 Ma¯nahmen bei pl÷tzlichem Herztod